 - Mainframe Recorder and the Mainframe Rumba Application Window opens.
 Start working on the Mainframe (like Rumba) Application.

 - You can see that your actions being performed on the application are being recorded here.

-- Once, Spy mode of recording session finished, go back to the Record mode.
+Once, Spy mode of recording session is finished, go back to the Record mode.
 When the recording process gets completed, click on the Save & Close button to save the recorded objects and close the recording session.

 - Let us have a look at the recorded Test Steps to the Test case.